mgeeky/Penetration-Testing-Tools/red-teaming/README.md

 - **`muti-stage-1.md`** - Multi-Stage Penetration-Testing / Red Teaming Malicious Word document creation process. ([gist](https://gist.github.com/mgeeky/6097ea56e0f541aa7d98161e2aa76dfb))

-- **`Phish-Creds.ps1`** - Powershell oneline Credentials Phisher - to be used in malicious Word Macros/VBA/HTA or other RCE commands on seized machine. ([gist](https://gist.github.com/mgeeky/a404d7f23c85954650d686bb3f02abaf))

-    One can additionally add, right after `Get-Credential` following parameters that could improve pretext's quality during social engineering attempt:
-    - `-Credential domain\username` - when we know our victim's domain and/or username - we can supply this info to the dialog
-    - `-Message "Some luring sentence"` - to include some luring message

-- [**`PhishingPost`**](https://github.com/mgeeky/PhishingPost) - (PHP Script intdended to be used during Phishing campaigns as a credentials collector linked to backdoored HTML <form> action parameter.

 - [**`RedWarden`**](https://github.com/mgeeky/RedWarden) - A Cobalt Strike C2 Reverse proxy fending off Blue Teams, AVs, EDRs, scanners through packet inspection and malleable profile correlation.

 - [**`rogue-dot-net`**](https://github.com/mgeeky/Penetration-Testing-Tools/tree/master/red-teaming/rogue-dot-net) - Set of scripts, requirements and instructions for generating .NET Assemblies valid for **Regasm**/**Regsvcs**/**InstallUtil** code execution primitives.

-- [**`RobustPentestMacro`**](https://github.com/mgeeky/RobustPentestMacro) - This is a rich-featured Visual Basic macro code for use during Penetration Testing assignments, implementing various advanced post-exploitation techniques.

 - **`Save-ReconData.ps1`** - Powershell script leveraging [PowerSploit Recon](https://github.com/PowerShellMafia/PowerSploit) module (PowerView) to save output from Reconnaissance cmdlets like `Get-*`, `Find-*` into _Clixml_ files.
 It differs from `Export-ReconData.ps1` in that it supports only older PowerView version from before 12 dec 2016.
     Exposed functions: